Robbers Roost

-Popular Culture
+Popular culture

 In The Outlaw Trail: A Journey Through Time, Robert Redford devoted a chapter to Robbers Roost.

 Robbers' Roost is also the title of a novel by Zane Grey set near the Dirty Devil River.

+One of the canyons in the video game Red Dead Redemption 2 bears a resemblance to the area, and is part of a sequence wherein the player fights a number of outlaws camped out in the canyon.